nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 - Result display panel posts message:<br>
 `Storage location changed: data/toDoList.xml`
 - Status Foot Bar updates to show the new location.
-- Open the folder and `toDoList.xml` should be there. `newFile.xml` should not be there.
+- Open the data folder and `toDoList.xml` should be there. `newFile.xml` should not be there.

 ------
 ## 12. Undo/Redo change Directory Command